chromatic-protocol/understanding-chromatic/liquidity-provider/bp/README.md

 ```

 ## Warmup period
 - Deposit is allowed and can be done multiple times.
 - Withdrawal is not permitted.
 - Maximum Cap:
   - Additional deposits are not allowed if the total max cap is exceeded.
-  - Deposits exceeding the last cap are returned as additional funds.

 ## canceled